DeMarcoLab/imp_preprocessing_pipelines/README.md

 - A `Dockerfile` and `docker-compose.yml` that builds a container that processes incoming datasets
 - expressjs
     - The backend for communicating with the Mongo database that stores the dataset metadata
+    - This is a modified example project and so while this section does serve the service adequately at its current scale it is in need of restructure
 - [multiresolution-mesh-creator](https://github.com/mitchellshargreaves-monash/multiresolution-mesh-creator/tree/4979288b4ca67ccd8b50a9b8865e747f9121f19e)
     - A submodule which the pipeline depends on
 - nginx